perinei/PiGPS/README.md

 # PiGPS
-Connect a USB GPS module to Raspberry Pi
+Connect a USB GPS module to Raspberry Pi and send the location to AWS dynamoDB table